 The measurement of duration is limited to a calculation based on the time abuse began and ended: less than a year (38% women, 31% men); one to three years (34% men, 28% women); three to five years (20% men, 14% women); five to 10 years (15% women, 11% men); 10-14 years (5% women and men).
-These data show that two thirds of the CSA reported was an ongoing pattern.
+This data shows that two-thirds of the CSA reported was an ongoing pattern.

-With respect to penetrative offences, almost three quarters did not tell anyone at the time (28% women and 17% men did) and those under 45 were more likely to tell.
-The most likely person to be told was someone in their immediate network; only 10% told a professional, and 7% the police, with young men more likely to tell a teacher.
-This contrasted with sexual violence in adulthood where 28% told a professional and 17% the police.
-These data confirm that there are particular barriers for children to tell others about sexual abuse - and that, whilst young women are more likely to tell, the gender difference is not as significant as many believe.
+With respect to penetrative offences, almost three-quarters did not tell anyone at the time (28% women and 17% men did) and those under 45 were more likely to tell.
+The most likely person to be told was someone in their immediate network; only 10% told someone in an official position, and 7% the police, with young men more likely to tell a teacher.
+This contrasted with sexual violence in adulthood, where 28% told someone in an official position and 17% told the police.
+The data confirms that there are particular barriers for children to tell others about sexual abuse - and that, whilst young women are more likely to tell, the gender difference is not as significant as many believe.